udacity/cloud-developer/course-02/exercises/udacity-c2-restapi/README.md

 Developer mode runs off the TypeScript source.
 Any saves will reset the server and run the latest version of the codebase.

+N/B: Most of these modules are deprecated either upgrade the dependencies or regress to earlier node versions